DIncalciLab/samurai/README.md

 ## Credits

-dincalcilab/swgscna was originally written by Sara Potente .
+dincalcilab/swgscna was originally written by Sara Potente and Luca Beltrame.

 We thank the following people for their extensive assistance in the development of this pipeline: